How to Get to Porto from Lisbon

 The journey flies by without many intermediate stops, which on the other hand means that it only passes through Lisbon Oriente station.
 In Porto it stops at Campanha, which then has very good connections (without having to pay more) to Sao Bento, the central station.

-You don't have to worry about availability either, since being a high speed train it is fast and has several departures a day.
+You don't have to worry about availability either, as being a high speed train it is fast and has several departures a day.
 You can check the timetable on the official website.

 - Duration: about three hours